 Saving Time and Avoiding Disappointment

 When building ownership changes hands or a new property management firm secures the contract to manage the property all too often, they can be unaware of an existing Master Sign Program.
 When this happens the guidance or direction, they provide to a new tenant can be naïve, vague and or completely misleading.
 In extreme circumstances, a tenant may be told that exterior building signage is allowed, and they can do whatever they want which can be either partially or completely false.
-If the property is newer (1995 or later) and it is a moderate to high end commercial or retail location, you are advised to err on the side of caution before making any signage selections or decision.
+If the property is newer (1995 or later) and it is a moderate to high end commercial or retail location, you are advised to err on the side of caution before making any signage selections or decisions.
 Take appropriate measure to ensure that you know for certain whether a Master Sign Program exists.
 Otherwise you risk investing precious time and financial resources into something that may not even be possible.

 How to Acquire a Copy of the Master Sign Program

 The Master Sign Program will typically be provided to tenants by the property manager as part of their lease documentation or as a separate document at the time that the lease is provided to them.
 If the Sign Program is dated and the property has changed hands the property manager may not be aware that one exists and/or they may not have a digital copy of the Sign Program available.
-Once the Sign Program has been approved by the local city government a copy of it will be on file with the planning department.
-It can often be obtained by phoning them and requesting a copy be sent by email.
+Once the Sign Program has been approved by the local city government a copy of it will be on file by address with the planning department.
+It can often be obtained by phoning or emailing them and requesting a copy be sent by email.

 If you own a building or buildings and require professional expertise to work through the Master Sign Program Application and Approval process with your local city government, it’s recommended that you connect with the talent and expertise necessary to spearhead your project and navigate it through to approval.